 I saw this CBC News story recently about a man who was written off because he was just a psych patient.
 I wanted to write about it, then promptly forgot about it until suninthespring brought it to my attention.
 In April 2018, David Pontone went to the emergency department at Humber River Hospital in Toronto,… Continue reading Just a Psych Patient?
 Stigma in the ER

 Sadly, there are plenty of incompetent mental health professionals and other helpers out there.
-A degree, a professional designation, and other mental health credentials are indicators of a certain level of knowledge and skill, but that doesn't stop someone from having a bad attitude, having their head too far up their ass to do anything… Continue reading Understanding Mental Health Provider Credentials
+A degree, a professional designation, and other mental health credentials are indicators of a certain level of knowledge and skill; however, that doesn't stop someone from having a bad attitude, having their head too far up their ass to do anything… Continue reading Understanding Mental Health Credentials

-Spine Logo vector created by roserodionova - http://www.freepik.com Let's say your back hurts.
+Spine Logo vector created by roserodionova - Freepik Let's say your back hurts.
 You go to a chiropractor, over a few visits they crack a few joints, and that's all she wrote, right?
 That's certainly what I used to think about chiropractic.
-The thing is, though, there's some modern back cracking practice built on some… Continue reading Is Chiropractic What You Think It Is?
+It turns out, though, that chiropractic quackery has been around from the beginning.… Continue reading Chiropractic Quackery: The Wacky Fringe Side

 A nurse that I used to work with developed an addiction a number of years back.
 When it came out, in order to have any hope of getting his job and his nursing license back, he was required to see an addictions specialist and adhere to the treatment plan that was set out.
 One of… Continue reading Should People with Addictions Be Forced to Attend AA?